mspatil-jalgaon/Miner-Pro/README.md

 ---

+##  💻 Windows Version (No Setup Needed)
+- Download 👉 miner_pro.zip (add your GitHub release link here)
+- Extract the ZIP file.
+- Run miner_pro.exe — no installation or Python required.
+- That’s it!
+Miner Pro will start watching your clipboard instantly.

 ## 🧾 Miner Pro — Smart Clipboard Manager

 Miner Pro is a simple, lightweight clipboard tool made with Python and Tkinter.